WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - this is a good way of deploying code which is subject to heavy regulatory constrains or you need more than 250 MB of space

+- you can **reference container images residing in a different AWS account**.

 ##### Storage copy issue

 - the bigger the image, the longer the _optimization_ phase